num0005/h2codez_docs/docs/H2Tool/Misc.md

 {: .warning}

 The command "fix-extracted-lightmaps (scenario_path)" will take the cluster blocks from SBSP and copy it over to the lightmap cluster block.
 This will let you relight extracted maps.

+## Dump model node equations command
+The command "dump-node-mode-equations (render_model)" will dump equations that can be solved in Wolfram Alpha to get the original position from the inverse position.